ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/manual.markdown

 ## Security

-Read the [Certificate Configuration Section](../../server/security/authentication/certificate-configuration) to learn how to setup security manually.
+Read the [Manual Certificate Configuration](../../server/security/authentication/certificate-configuration) section to learn how to setup security manually.

 ## Configuration